eezee-it/noviat-apps/README.md

 - Work only for purchase taxe, normally should work for sales too but it was never tested

+## Account Refund Reason - account_refund_reason

+Allow you to configure the reason of a refund.
+This reason will be selected in the refund popup instead of a free text.

 ## Refund Invoice Journal - refund_invoice_journal

 Allow you to select a specifi journal when you make refund.